DanWoodrich/instinct_afsc_mml_acoustics/README.md

 git submodule update --remote --merge
 ```

 And then run in cmd.
-NOTE THAT THIS WILL OVERWRITE YOUR USER FOLDER!
+NOTE THAT THIS WILL OVERWRITE IDENTICALLY NAMED FILES IN YOUR USER FOLDER!

 ```bash
 instinct pull_contrib instinct_afsc_mml_acoustics